rabits/onebutton/README.md

 * Graphical display
 * Etc...

 Managing presets is carried out using Guitarix GUI interface or WEB interface.
-Later I think about preparing Qt+Bluetooth interface to manage everything.
+Later I think about preparing Qt+Bluetooth interface to manage everything with your PC or smartphone.

 Additional features
 -------------------